 Rental rates are rising in Detroit, and it’s because of increased demand.
 Matt O’Laughlin, director of commercial real estate at The Loft Warehouse, picks some housing developments to keep tabs on.

-The Metropolitan Building (right): Once known as Detroit’s Jewelers Building, the long-vacant building is undergoing a historic renovation/gut job.
+The Metropolitan Building (above): Once known as Detroit’s Jewelers Building, the long-vacant building is undergoing a historic renovation/gut job.
 Seventy-one high-end units are slated to be ready by next summer, and a boutique hotel is being built in the Wurlitzer Building next door.

 DuCharme Place: This 185-unit new construction apartment community located in Lafayette Park will feature a “soft loft” design.
 The project broke ground in May, and is planned to be ready by the end of the year.